easton-bittner/TkPublic/ReadMe.txt

 To run the bot, create a txt file in the same directory as tekkenbot.py, paste your token in it and name it token.txt.
 Then execute tekkenbot.py.

-All frame data is sourced from RBNorway.
+The goal of this fork is to get better frame data from http://geppopotamus.info/game/tekken7fr/